If there’s one thing most of us can agree on, it’s that diet fatigue is real.

 When Whole30 Might Be Worth a Try

 If you’ve been dealing with digestive or autoimmune issues that you can’t seem to shake, a stricter approach may be just what you need to “reset” your body.
 In this way, Whole30 may be a good challenge.
+We also offer a 28-Day Paleo Reset meal plan and recipes that you may want to consider.

 In other words, taking your personal psychology into account is a good way to determine if doing something like Whole30 will be beneficial for you.

-As for the downsides, many people dive into very strict elimination diets like Whole30 thinking that it’s going to be the magic pill that they can take once, and then go back to living and eating “normally.”
+Expectations: Many people dive into very strict elimination diets like Whole30 thinking that it’s going to be the magic pill that they can take once, and then go back to living and eating “normally.”

 This would mean going back to eating things like dairy, grains, and sugar, which have been shown to cause digestive, autoimmune, and other health issues.
 [2-3]